preethi-thakur/PRODESK-IT-MISSION-4/prompt.md

-# Create a responsive landing page using HTML, CSS, and JavaScript for an AI Cover Letter Generator.

-# Build a Node.js server to securely handle API requests using environment variables.

-# Integrate Groq AI API with JavaScript fetch requests and return generated responses.

-# Design a modern SaaS-style UI with glassmorphism and responsive layout.

-# Generate loading animations while waiting for AI response from API.

-# Create a copy-to-clipboard functionality for generated cover letters.

-# Implement PDF download functionality using jsPDF CDN library.

-# Write clean frontend validation for empty input fields before API request.
+## Prompt 1

+Help improve the UI design for a modern web application.

+## Prompt 2

+Suggest a clean layout for a responsive landing page.

+## Prompt 3

+Improve form validation in JavaScript for better user experience.

+## Prompt 4

+Help optimize API request handling using async and await.

+## Prompt 5

+Suggest ways to improve loading animations and transitions.

+## Prompt 6

+Help structure a professional AI-generated cover letter.

+## Prompt 7

+Improve responsiveness for mobile and tablet screens.

+## Prompt 8

+Suggest better error handling practices for backend requests.

+## Prompt 9

-# Optimize prompt structure for better ATS-friendly AI responses.
+Optimize prompt wording for more professional AI responses.

+## Prompt 10

-# Create secure API key handling using dotenv and .env files.
+Help implement secure environment variable handling using dotenv.

+## Prompt 11

-# Fix CORS issues between frontend and backend communication.
+Suggest improvements for frontend and backend communication.

-# Generate asynchronous API handling using async/await in JavaScript.

-# Improve UI accessibility and mobile responsiveness for smaller devices.
+## Prompt 12

-# Create reusable JavaScript functions for form handling and API calls.
+Help create reusable JavaScript functions for cleaner code.

-# Debug Node.js server errors and improve error handling for failed API responses.
+## Prompt 13

+Improve overall user experience and accessibility of the website.

+## Prompt 14

+Suggest styling improvements for a modern SaaS-inspired interface.

+## Prompt 15

+Help debug common API integration and server-side issues.